 Article 35 of the UN Convention on the Rights of Persons with Disabilities requires that all signatory states submit reports (state party reports) on CRPD implementation in their country.
 Along with other information, these reports must include a description of measures the States parties have taken to implement the Convention.
 All United Nations human rights conventions provide for this medium of the State party reports, and for review of these reports by the relevant UN human rights treaty body.

 Article 35 para.
 1 of the UN CRPD requires every signatory state to submit an initial report within two years after the Convention enters into force in that state.
-After the initial State party report is submitted, additional reports (Periodic Reports) fall due every four years (Article 35 para.
-2 of the UN CRPD).
+Germany did this in its first State party report (Word, 403 KB) in 2011.
+After publication of the list of issues prior to reporting, the Committee asked Germany to present its combined second and third State party report by 1 October 2019.
+The "constructive dialogue" is expected to take place in spring or autumn 2020.
 However, the Committee on the Rights of Persons with Disabilities (the treaty body for the UN CRPD) is entitled to request another report at any time, independently of the periodic reporting cycle (also Article 35 para.
 2 of the UN CRPD).
-The Committee has issued reporting guidelines advising states on the form and content of their reports:

 The Committee had issued reporting guidelines advising (Word, 296 KB) states on the form and content of their reports in 2009.
 In the meantime the Committee has reviewed its reporting guidelines and published an updated version on 17 November 2016 which also takes account of the simplified review procedure: